ember-learn/ember-blog/content/ember-1-9-1-released.md

 `body`, `link`, `iframe`, and `img`.

-We'd like to thank Mano and Manoharan from Zoho for responsibly disclosing this potential XSS vector and working with us to find a solution that makes it as easy as possible for developers to write secure apps.
+We'd like to thank Mano and Manoharan from Zoho for responsibly disclosing this potential XSS vector and working with us to find a solution that helps developers write secure apps.

 ## Changelogs